ribosomerocker/dotfiles/README.md

+# Credits

+Credits to Soviet Kitsune#3870 on Discord for massively helping me with my Neovim Lua configuration.

 # Dotfiles

 This repository is just a collection of dotfiles I deem are important either for me to restore or for people to take a gander at.